jonathandroth/TestMechs/README.md

 $d=0$.
 Under monotonicity, as shown in Section 2 of the paper, we should have that $P(Y=y, M=0 \mid D=1) \leq P(Y=y, M=0 \mid D=0)$ for all
 values of $y$.
-In other words, there should be a *negative* treatment effect on the compound outcome $1[Y=y,M=0]$ (e.g. have outcome 5 and no grandmother present).
+In other words, there should be a *negative* treatment effect on the compound outcome $1[Y=y,M=0]$ (i.e. have outcome $y$ and no grandmother present).
 As shown in the figure, however, this inequality appears to be violated at large values of $y$, suggesting that the outcome for some treated never-takers improved when receiving the treatment.

 The argument `plot_nts = T` tells the package to make a plot showing the inequalities corresponding to there being no treatment effect for the